|

 and train

-them using gentle methods or would like to understand how to work through
+them using gentle methods and would like to understand how to work through

 Copyright Notice: All literature and photographs on this website are the exclusive property of